HTTPS allows you to establish a secure communication channel between the end user and your OutSystems environment. This way:

 After configuring SSL in your infrastructure, you can define that some parts or your entire application/environment must be served over HTTPS.

-Note that all requests made to the back-end of a mobile app (the server part of the OutSystems generated code for your mobile app) are always made over HTTPS.
+Note that all requests made to the back-end of a Mobile or Reactive Web app (the server part of the OutSystems generated code for your app) are always made over HTTPS.

 Enabling SSL in your OutSystems Infrastructure